As a pastor, what are the most important things for me to know about domestic abuse?

 - Don’t use the cliche “God hates divorce”.
 Why?

 - Real life examples of pastoral advice to victims of domestic abuse (what NOT to say to victims of abuse)

-Yes, we know that men are sometimes victims of domestic abuse.
-But unfortunately for the genuine male victims, many male abusers portray themselves as victims.
+Yes, we know that men are sometimes victims of domestic abuse, see our tag for Male Survivors.
+But unfortunately for the men who have genuinely suffered domestic abuse, many male abusers portray themselves as victims.
 Some of the links below will give you tips for sorting out genuine victims from those who are faking victimhood.

 And bear in mind that in some cases of adultery, the non-adulterous spouse may in fact have been an abuser, and the adulterous spouse (the abuse victim) has responded sinfully by having an affair.
 In that scenario, the adulterous spouse, if truly a believer, will eventually confess the adultery as a sin.
 And it was not primarily the adultery that caused the marriage breakdown, it was the abuse.

 An abused wife will have been asking her husband to stop mistreating her for a very long time…. to no avail.
 If a deserted husband claims he had no idea the marriage was on the rocks, he may be lying and trying to gain your sympathy by playing the pity card.

 Most pastors have not been adequately trained in domestic abuse